jeanreye4/starwars-api/README.md

 Your project is due on the the date is in your course calendar.

-- A link to your Github repository (Do not fork this repo)
+- A link to your GitHub repository (Do not fork this repo)
 - A link to your project deployed on Heroku

 Your repository should contain:

 - A working application (built by you) that meets the technical requirements above.
 - Frequent commits dating back to the very beginning of the project.
 - A `readme.md` file in the root of your repo that follows [good standards of documentation](https://git.generalassemb.ly/ga-wdi-lessons/documentation-markdown)